 Bonus.
-As an inducement to his employment with the Company, Mr. Burnett is entitled to receive an initial signing bonus in the aggregate amount of \$100,000 under the Employment Agreement, to be paid in two equal installments: the first installment was paid on November 7, 2017, the start date of his employment, and the second installment is to be paid on the 6-month anniversary of the start date of his employment, conditioned upon Mr. Burnett's continued employment.
+As an inducement to his employment with the Company, Mr. Burnett received an initial signing bonus in the aggregate amount of \$100,000 under the Employment Agreement, paid in two equal installments: the first installment was paid on November 7, 2017, the start date of his employment, and the second installment was paid on the 6-month anniversary of the start date of his employment.
 In addition, starting with the fiscal year commencing on January 1, 2018 and for each year thereafter, Mr. Burnett is eligible to receive an annual target incentive bonus of 40% of his annual base salary, subject to certain performance goals to be established by the Compensation Committee.
 The amount of the incentive bonus payable to Mr. Burnett may be more or less than the target amount, depending on whether, and to what extent, applicable performance goals for such year have been achieved.
-During his tenure as our Chief Executive Officer, Mr. Grillo was eligible to receive an annual target incentive bonus of 40% of his annual base salary, subject to certain performance goals established by the Compensation Committee.
-The amount of the incentive bonus payable to Mr. Grillo could be more or less than the target amount, depending on whether, and to what extent, applicable performance goals for such year were achieved.
-Prior to April 2017, Ms. Maners was eligible to receive an annual target incentive bonus of 30% of her annual base salary, subject to certain performance goals established by the Compensation Committee.
-The amount of the incentive compensation payable to Ms. Maners could be more or less than the target amount, depending on whether, and to what extent, applicable performance goals for such year have been achieved.
-Commencing April 2017, Ms. Maners' incentive bonus was replaced by a sales incentive plan, which is targeted to yield an annual payout of \$130,000 for reaching targeted sales levels.
-The actual payout under Ms. Maners' sales incentive plan may be more or less than the targeted payout based on actual sales achieved.
-Mr. Piferi is eligible to receive an annual target incentive bonus of 30% of his annual base salary, subject to certain performance goals to be established by the Compensation Committee.
+Mr. Hurwitz is eligible to receive an annual target incentive bonus of 30% of his annual base salary, subject to certain performance goals for such year have been achieved.
+Mr. Piferi is eligible to receive an annual target incentive bonus of 30% of his annual base salary, subject to certain performance goals for such year have been achieved.
+Mr. Piferi is eligible to receive an annual target incentive bonus payable to Mr. Piferi may be more or less than the target amount, depending on whether, and to what extent, applicable performance goals for such year have been achieved.

 Option and Restricted Stock Awards.
 Pursuant to our employment agreement with Mr. Burnett, Mr. Burnett received, on the start date of his employment, (i) an option to purchase 350,000 shares of our common stock at a per share exercise price of \$2.50, and (ii) 200,000 restricted shares of our common stock.
 The option and restricted shares, which were granted on November 7, 2017, will vest as follows: (i) one-third on the first anniversary of the date of grant; and (ii) the remainder in equal quarterly installments during each of the second and third years following the date of grant, subject to vesting acceleration under certain circumstances.
-Pursuant to our employment agreement with Mr. Grillo, Mr. Grillo received, on the start date of his employment, an option to purchase 60,000 shares of our common stock.
-That option, which was granted October 6, 2014, has an exercise price of \$45.20 per share, has a term of 10 years from the date of grant and vests in three equal annual installments, which began on October 6, 2015, subject to vesting acceleration under certain circumstances.
-Pursuant to our written compensatory contract with Ms. Maners, Ms. Maners received, on the start date of her employment, an option to purchase 8,750 shares of our common stock.
-That option, which was granted December 1, 2014, has an exercise price of \$36.40 per share, has a term of 10 years from the date of grant and vested in three equal annual installments beginning December 1, 2015.
-In addition, on March 31, 2016, Ms. Maners was granted an additional stock option entitling her to purchase 1,875 shares.
-That option has an exercise price of \$12.40 per share, has a term of 10 years from the date of grant and vests in three equal annual installments beginning December 1, 2016, subject to vesting acceleration under certain circumstances.
-Further, on October 4, 2017, she received an additional stock option entitling her to purchase 1,875 shares.
-That option has an exercise price of \$2.60 per share, has a term of 10 years from the date of grant and vests in three equal annual installments beginning December 1, 2017, subject to vesting acceleration under certain circumstances.
+Pursuant to our written compensatory contract with Mr. Hurwitz, Mr. Hurwitz received, on the start date of his employment, an option to purchase 11,250 shares of our common stock.
+That option, which was granted March 30, 2015, has an exercise price of \$42.40 per share, has a term of 10 years from the date of grant and vests in three equal annual installments beginning March 30, 2016, subject to vesting acceleration under certain circumstances.
+In addition, on March 30, 2016, Mr. Hurwitz was granted a stock option entitling him to purchase 3,750 shares.
+That option has an exercise price of \$12.40 per share, has a term of 10 years from the date of grant and vests in three equal annual installments beginning March 30, 2017, subject to vesting acceleration under certain circumstances.
+Further, on October 4, 2017, Mr. Hurwitz was granted a stock option entitling him to purchase 3,750 shares.
+That option has an exercise price of \$2.60 per share, has a term of 10 years from the date of grant and vests in three equal annual installments beginning March 30, 2018, subject to vesting acceleration under certain circumstances.
 Our named executive officers may receive additional grants under our compensation plans at the discretion of the Compensation Committee.
-All information presented in this paragraph gives retroactive effect to the Reverse Split.